cea-hpc/modules/doc/source/module.rst

     .. versionadded:: 4.0

-.. subcmd:: paths modulefile
+.. subcmd:: paths pattern

- Print path of available *modulefiles* matching argument.
+ Print path of available *modulefiles* matching *pattern*.

- The parameter *modulefile* may also be a symbolic modulefile name or a modulefile alias.
+ The parameter *pattern* may also be a symbolic modulefile name or a modulefile alias.
 It may also leverage a specific syntax to finely select module version (see `Advanced module version specifiers`_ section below).